News from the asphalt world - Colloquium Road Construction Engineering

 Asphalt in transition - colloquium road construction technology

 On 09.11.2022 the Colloquium Road Engineering took place at ISE.
-The topic this year was: "Asphalt in Change - Challenges and Approaches".
+The topic this year was: "Asphalt in transition - Challenges and Approaches".
 The ISE was pleased to welcome about 100 visitors at the KIT.
 Univ.-Prof. Dr.-Ing.
 Dr. h.c.
 Ralf Roos moderated the event.
 A total of four lectures served as a basis for discussion.
 Dr.-Ing.
 Thomas Chakar gave a lecture on the "Investigation of maintenance sections on federal roads in Baden-Württemberg that are susceptible to cracking".
 As there were two cancellations at short notice in the originally planned program, Ms. Nina Stelzenmüller, M.Sc., took the opportunity to discuss "Recycled Plastics in Asphalt Road Construction".
 As department head of road construction technology at ISE, Dr.-Ing.
 Plamena Plachkova-Dzhurova presented findings on "Development of climate-optimized asphalt concepts".
 Dipl.-Ing.
 Sven Gohl also gave a practical demonstration of the topic with his presentation on "Temperature-lowered asphalt - experiences from the construction of test sections".

 Download the presentation slides.